 The Inside Guide to the Best Botswana Luxury Safaris

 Black manes flutter against a sunset backdrop.
-A hundred elephants rumble directly past you.
+A hundred elephants rumble i am changing some text here. directly past you.
 Nature’s greatest oasis spills out in every direction.
 Botswana is a country of vast natural wonder.
 And the best Botswana luxury safaris place you centerstage in the world’s greatest rendition of wild drama and scale.

 This is a country of pure wilderness, an animal kingdom untouched and unadulterated, a safari experience between the surreal and the sublime.
 Few roads, little Wi-Fi, no human footprints, a place where you are merely a visitor in the animals’ realm.
 You’re in the heart of nature’s drama, close enough to hear the haunting crack of a lion biting through a zebra carcass.
 Welcome to one of the greatest wildernesses on earth.

 Hundreds of elephants surround the camp, majestic cats hunt on the plains, and there’s always a new animal that captivates and inspires.
 On the best Botswana luxury safaris you are centerstage, enveloped by endless miles of wilderness that change with the rains, surrounded by the theater of the wild.
 And it’s all so personal.
 Such grand space makes for a feeling that you are alone with nature, immersed in the drama between animals and species.
 Few travel experiences can make you feel so alive.
 And there are few places on earth to rival Botswana’s inimitability.